Arellano-Jann/Travel-Notes/STAT 314/Midterm.md

   - **a.
 True**
   - b.
 False

-This is true because as the p-value gets smaller, we say that there is either
+This is true because as the p-value gets smaller, we say that there is either (convincing < .01, moderately suggestive < .05, slightly suggestive < .10) evidence in favor of the alternative hypothesis.
+And if it is below the alpha value, we can reject the null hypothesis.

 ---